-Magnesium and calcium are essential for generating healthy heart contractions.
+Is magnesium good for your heart?
+The truth is, magnesium and calcium are essential for generating healthy heart contractions.
 Calcium stimulates the contraction, while magnesium counters the effect to relax cells.
 (This is true for all muscle cells!)
 If magnesium levels are too low, calcium can overstimulate the heart, causing irregular or rapid heartbeat.

 Magnesium’s relaxation effect on heart cells also applies to muscles.
 Calcium plays a similar role by causing muscles to contract.
 If the body doesn’t have enough magnesium, calcium takes over and can cause muscles to contract too much.
 This can lead to spasms and muscle cramps, nighttime “Charley horses” and reduced recovery from exercise.

+Magnesium and headaches.
+The two have walked hand in hand since the dawn of time.
 Low magnesium levels have been linked to migraines, tensions headaches, and headaches caused by electrolyte imbalances.
 In one study, participants who suffered migraines had lower magnesium levels than those who did not suffer migraines.

 Magnesium is believed to help prevent many of the factors that cause migraines to develop in the first place.

 Magnesium can help improve gastrointestinal motility by drawing water into the intestines.
 The excess water stimulates bowel motility while softening and expanding the stool.
-The relaxing effect of magnesium also lets your digestive organs become slightly more movable to allow a more natural ‘flow’.
+The relaxing effect of magnesium also lets your digestive organs become slightly more flexible to allow a more natural ‘flow’.
 All of these factors trigger a bowel movement and make it easier for stools to pass.